Please click here to learn about my roles as a mentor and doctoral advisor.

 I am teaching an Introduction to the Learning Sciences course for graduate students.
 It is an online, synchronous course with masters and doctoral students.
 Once a month, the doctoral students and I meet to practice applying concepts to research design.
 My goal for the course is to introduce students to major methods, theories, and ways of providing evidence and to develop their skill in thinking and researching like a learning scientist.

 Computer Skills for the Information Age

 I am teaching a digital literacy course for undergraduates.
 The course is an asynchronous, online course, so there are no course meetings.
-This semester I will also be updating the textbook that is used for the course: Computer Skills for the Information Age: An Early College Student’s Primer.
+I recently updated the textbook that is used for the course: Computer Skills for the Information Age: An Early College Student’s Primer.

 Critique of Education Research

 I teach a seminar-style course for doctoral students on critiquing research.
 We discussed theoretical frameworks, methods, and designs.
 The students completed 5 major assignments to develop their professional skills related to conducting research and being a scholar.

 I taught Engineering Psychology for undergrads.
 Because Engineering Psychology is an applied field, I designed the course to be project-based.
 Students have 4 small projects to complete throughout the semester, which comprised the bulk of students’ grades.

 I taught a large section of Research Methods for undergrads.
 About 75% of my students were computer science majors, and the other 25% are psychology majors.
 I lead an instructional team that comprises me, 2 lab instructors, and 2 teaching assistants.
 I developed all components of the course and worked with the lab instructors to guide development of the lab.

 Introduction to Psychology